 II.
 Orange Coverage and Speed in Europe

 When traveling in Europe, Orange has extensive mobile network coverage options across multiple countries.
-It also continues expanding and upgrading its 4G/LTE networks to deliver fast speeds for data and calling.
+It also continues expanding and upgrading its networks to deliver fast speeds for data and calling.

 1. Orange Coverage